21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Sure, fresh flowers can help a room smell lovely, but what about the rest of the house?
 That’s where these brilliant shortcuts come in.

 Fresh-baked cookies and pies smell amazing, but you don’t need to make an entire recipe to fill your home with a warm scent.
+Brainstorming how to make your house smell good?
 Pour a teaspoon or two of ground cinnamon and cloves on a baking sheet.
 Leave it inside a 200°F oven for half an hour, keeping the door ajar.
 You’ll fill your home with a lovely spicy scent.

 You already know baking soda can neutralize fridge odors, but here’s a new trick: Dampen a cotton ball with vanilla extract and leave it on a refrigerator shelf to add a pleasantly sweet fragrance.
 You could also try dabbing lemon juice on the cotton ball instead.
 Don’t miss these other clever ways to use cotton balls.

 An unfortunate side effect of garbage disposals is that they can start to smell like, well, garbage.
-To kill the smell with ease, just toss leftover orange or lemon peels down the drain.
+If you’re wondering how to make your house smell good, just toss leftover orange or lemon peels down the drain.
 Do it once a month to keep things smelling fresh.
 Read more ways to tackle hard-to-clean kitchen appliances.

 No citrus peels?
 No problem.
 Dump half a cup of salt into the disposal, then turn on the disposal while running cold water.
 The salt will dislodge any waste stuck inside while neutralizing their odors.
 These tricks will help you clean your kitchen in five minutes.